DeepaGheewala/School_District_Analysis/README.md

 <img src="https://github.com/DeepaGheewala/School_District_Analysis/blob/88678f4df58877752fee43029444b0dfae800248/Resources/district_summary_withNAN.png" />

 The above comparison shows that
-* Average Math Score, % Passing Math, % Passing Reading and %Overall Passing has little higher values.
+* Average Math Score, % Passing Math, % Passing Reading and %Overall Passing has little higher values with 9th grader Thomas High School data.
 * Average Reading Score is same in both the cases.
 * Overall the impact to district summary is minimal
 * If we assume the data of 9th grade was honest then it shows 9th Grader have performed well so the average score has increased

-As the data of 9th grade was updated to Nan, it was not included for calculations
+* Even as there is not much difference in averages, 9th grader data might be honest.

 ## The School Summary
 ### ***School summary comparison based on describe()***
+ The below image comparison gives are very major difference in the **50th percentile** data.
+ There are other few considerable differences noticed in mean, std, min, 25th percentile Also remaining data has minute differences.

 - *With 9th Grade data*
 <img src="https://github.com/DeepaGheewala/School_District_Analysis/blob/e4c96b740409981d8bad2ffa80d06cf5ee36f19d/Resources/school%20summary%20describe%20without%20nan.png" />